Wednesday, June 10, 2026

 I never thought much of my spirituality and how it affected the people around me.
 Especially my family, relatives and friends.
 I always thought it was strictly between myself and God; at least that is what I was taught in a Baptist Church Sunday School when I was young.

 Growing up as a young boy no one ever called me a name, or degraded me in any way because of my "religion" or my "religious practices."
 I never had to defend myself against harsh religious comments.
 I can't say that we all "respected" each other's religion; about sixth grade and below, we didn't really understand things such as religion and religious practices; Seventh grade and above, guys were more interested in girls and cars and girls were more interested in guys and their cars.
-Religion wasn't one of the personal characteristics we were interested in.
+Religion wasn't one of the personal characteristics most of us were interested in.
 As an adult however, it seams to be just the opposite.
 Religion and the religious practices of a person are very important to that person's family, to the point that a change in a person's religion or religious practices causes such an outrage in that person's family; that the person becomes ostracized from his or her family.
 I guess some families toss out Matthew 5:43-48:

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your own people, what are you doing more than others?
 Do not even pagans do that?
 Be perfect, therefore, as your heavenly Father is perfect."

 I grew up in a Baptist world, where Sunday mornings were devoted to Sunday School.
 An hour of stories about floods, seas parting, prisoners in cells with lions, and a young boy who killed a giant with a sling-shot and a rock.
 It was my imagination that let me visualize those stories in ways that helped me to understand and even visualize the unseen ‘God’ that my Sunday School teacher always talked about.
-As I grew from a boy to a man the US Navy helped me to explore not only the society and culture that I was a part of but also societies and cultures of the world around me.
+As I grew from a boy to a man the US Navy helped me to explore not only the society and culture that I was a part of but also societies and cultures around the world.
 That and the wonderful woman I married, caused me to want to discover more about myself and how I fit into God’s grand scheme of things.

 Much of that discovery and learning about myself and the Lord came through Catholic religious practices that I learned and later participated in with my wife.
 I no longer had to wait until Sunday to enter God's house to pray, I could go to Mass every day and in my present parish, I can go to a chapel that is open all the time and be alone with the Lord.
 You see, I'm not as strong as the Protestants who only have to go to Church once a week, I need the presence of the Lord every day.